Top 6 Challenges Retailers Face with Supplier Claims (and How to Solve Them)

 03

-Supplier guidelines are hard to find and inconsistent
+Supplier guidelines are scattered and inconsistent

 Problem